COMAZOR/youtube-looper/README.md

 The Firefox version is currently waiting for approval at Mozilla Addons.

-The Safari version can [find here](https://extensions.apple.com/details/?id=com.wilker-dev.youtube-looper-6T7U3QR5G9).
+The Safari version can be [found here](https://extensions.apple.com/details/?id=com.wilker-dev.youtube-looper-6T7U3QR5G9).

 ## Building it